Moving Insurance: Does Homeowners Insurance Protect You?

 Moving insurance policies generally last 90 days (three months) if you keep your belongings in storage at a mover's warehouse.
 Movers allow clients to buy extensions if they must store their items for a longer time.
 These plans won't cover your things if you place them in self-storage but your renter or homeowner policy may.

 There are several areas you should consider when reviewing your estimate and final moving contract.
 The first section is your estimate type selection.
 This part determines how professional moving companies calculate charges for your shipment.
 Next, examine the liability coverages they offer.
 There should be three coverage options:

 Option 1 – Full replacement value protection

 Option 2 – Waiver of full value protection

 When approving an estimate, never sign an incomplete or empty one.

-The second valuation option available to customers is a Waiver of Full (Replacement) Value Protection.
-The federal government has mandated this protection, also called Released Value Protection, or Basic Liability Coverage.
-Released Value provides customers with minimal coverage, however, it is the most economical protection available at no charge.
-Under the second option, movers assume liability for your furniture, household goods, and things at 60 cents per pound.
-Unfortunately, Released Value doesn't provide much coverage to customers.
+The second option doesn't pay market value for your goods.
+Instead, moving companies assume liability coverage for your furniture, household products, and property at 60 cents per pound.
+Unfortunately, Released Value doesn't provide much coverage to clients.
 For instance, if your mover damages your 400-pound living room sofa worth $2,000, you may only receive $240 ($0.60 x 400 pounds) in compensation.
 You should consider this option carefully before signing an agreement.